rixtrayker/lets-go/docs/14-dependency-management.md

 -   **Decentralized:** Dependencies are fetched directly from their source repositories (e.g., GitHub).
 -   **Versioning:** Go Modules use semantic versioning (SemVer) to specify dependency versions.
 -   **Reproducible Builds:** The `go.mod` and `go.sum` files ensure that you get the exact same dependency versions every time you build your project.
+-   **Minimal Version Selection:** A deterministic algorithm for resolving dependency versions.
 -   **Integrated Tooling:** The `go` command has built-in support for working with modules.

 ## Key Files: `go.mod` and `go.sum`